nikkeijin/gulp/PUG+SASS+JS/README.md

 # New Project

-create the project directory and run npm init:
+Create the project directory and add the files in.
+After done so, run the following command:
 ```
-npm init -y
+npm init
 ```

-Gulp can then be installed into our project with the following command:
+Gulp and plugins can then be installed into our project with the following command:
 ```
 npm install gulp --save-dev
 ```

-Plugins:
 ```
 npm install sass gulp-sass --save-dev